AinsleyJ/lab3-skeleton/Question.md

 We also need to make the following changes to the input and output of the program.

-1. There is an additional input parameter, an integer l, indicating the maximum allowed length of the counter queue.
-This input parameter should be read immediately after reading the number of service counters and before the maximum allowed length of the entrance queue.
+1. There is an additional input parameter, an integer L, indicating the maximum allowed length of the counter queue.
+This input parameter should be read immediately _after_ reading the number of service counters and _before_ the maximum allowed length of the entrance queue.

 2. Now that we have two types of queues, if a customer joins the entrance queue, the customer along with the queue _before_ joining should be printed as such:
 ```